mxtheuz/mxtheuz.com.br-1.0/README.md

 # Publishing the first version of mxtheuz.com.br

-This is the README for the first version of your website, which was developed using only HTML.
+The first version of your website, which was developed using only HTML.
 Below, you will find instructions on how to publish the website using the Nginx web server.

 ## Prerequisites